 Treatment for cocaine use begins with a detoxification process to help flush the drug out of the body.
 Although the amount of time can vary, this can take up to three weeks to complete.

-Detoxification depends on how long a person has been using cocaine and which withdrawal symptoms they are experiencing.
-After this, individual and group therapy sessions can begin.
+Detox depends on how long a person has been using cocaine and which withdrawal symptoms they are experiencing.
+After this, individual and group therapy sessions can begin in inpatient treatment or outpatient treatment programs.

-Cognitive behavioral therapy has also been shown to be highly effective for treating the sleep disorder because it helps to retrain the brain to relax at night.
+Cognitive behavioral therapy has also been shown to have effective treatment outcomes for sleep disorders because it helps to retrain the brain to relax at night.

-It is very important that anyone who is affected by insomnia because of cocaine use gets the treatment that they need.
+It is very important that anyone whose sleep patterns have been affected by cocaine use gets the treatment that they need.

 Those who need help finding a rehab center that can help with the process should be sure to contact one of our treatment specialists for more information.